docarray/docarray/docs/user_guide/intro.md

     pip install "docarray"
     ```

-    If you want to install user protobuf with the minimal dependencies you can do
+    If you want to install user protobuf with minimal dependencies you can do

     ```
     pip install "docarray[common]"
     ```

 Depending on your usage you might want to only use `DocArray` with only a couple of specific modalities.
-For instance lets say you only want to work with images, you can do install `DocArray` using the following command:
+For instance let's say you only want to work with images, you can install `DocArray` using the following command:

 ```
 pip install "docarray[image]"